Myanmar: 1 year after coup, a bitter stalemate looms | DW | 31.01.2022

 In other words, neither side wins, but the entire country and its people lose.

-DW spoke to a source in Yangon, who has asked to remain anonymous over personal security, about what he expects for the next year.
-The man said he expects grueling war of attrition will eventually lead to negotiations, even if talks seem unimaginable now.
+DW spoke to one person in Yangon, who has asked to remain anonymous due to fears for their safety, about what he expects for the next year.
+The man said he expects a grueling war of attrition will eventually lead to negotiations, even if talks seem unimaginable now.

 When both sides realize that they cannot win, and when the country has suffered a heavy toll of bloodshed and devastating economic damage, negotiations will become imperative, he said.

-The interviewee believes this is the only way forward and he hopes the parties will come around sooner than later.
+The man believes this is the only way forward and he hopes the parties will come around sooner than later.

 Until then, he said, Myanmar needs humanitarian aid above all.
 And this is where the global community, including the United Nations, Europe, and the United States can make the most difference.